-Mars is so close to Earth and bright in late July (27th-31st) that observations will be the best possible until October 2020.
-Subsequently, one of the most common questions we get at the museum is “what is that bright thing in the sky?”
+Mars is so close to Earth and bright in late July (27 to 31) that observations will be the best possible until October 2020.
+Subsequently, one of the most common questions we get at the Museum is “what is that bright thing in the sky?”
 Currently the answer is always Mars!

 It’s just about as simple as that.

-For once, Scorpius almost looks like what the name describes.
-A great Scorpion in the sky, it’s long stinger tail reaching out towards Sagittarius.
-Sagittarius is also known as the teapot, but here in the Southern Hemisphere it’s really the inverted teapot.
+For once, Scorpius almost looks like what its name describes: a great Scorpion in the sky, its long stinger tail reaching out towards Sagittarius.
+Sagittarius is also known as the teapot, but here in the southern hemisphere it’s really the inverted teapot.
 Past these two constellations tonight we will find Mars.

 Right ascension is expressed as 24hr time, with the globe being split into 24 slices, like an orange.
 You could imagine right ascension as roughly equivalent to latitude here on Earth.
-It’s the lines going up and down the celestial sphere from the north pole to south pole and you count the lines around the globe as hours.
-Declination is therefore equivalent to the longitude – in other words these lines run parallel to the equator.
-The negative numbers count down towards the south pole while positive numbers go up towards the north.
+It’s the lines going up and down the celestial sphere from the North Pole to the South Pole and you count the lines around the globe as hours.
+Declination is therefore equivalent to the longitude – in other words these lines run parallel to the Equator.
+The negative numbers count down towards the South Pole while positive numbers go up towards the North Pole.

 Using these two numbers together we can pinpoint the location of Mars so precisely we can point a .6m telescope at it and get an image.